-One NOAA/AOC WP-3D aircraft (N42RF), equipped as shown in Table B (Appendix B), will be available for research operations throughout the 2002 Hurricane Field Program (on or about 6 August through 31 October).
-When possible, the G-IV jet aircraft will be used with the WP-3D during the Synoptic-Flow Experiment.
+One NOAA/AOC WP-3D aircraft (N43RF), equipped as shown in Table B (Appendix B), will be available for research operations throughout the 2003 Hurricane Field Program (on or about 6 August through 31 October).
+The G-IV jet aircraft will be used with the WP-3D during the Synoptic-Flow Experiment.